 Capital Gains and Losses.
 The tax rate differential between capital gain and ordinary income for non-corporate taxpayers may be significant.
 A taxpayer generally must hold a capital asset for more than one year for gain or loss derived from its sale or exchange to be treated as long-term capital gain or loss.
-The highest marginal individual income tax rate is currently 37%.
+The highest marginal individual income tax rate is currently 39.6%.
 The maximum tax rate on long-term capital gains applicable to non-corporate taxpayers is 20% for sales and exchanges of capital assets held for more than one year.
 The maximum tax rate on long-term capital gain from the sale or exchange of "section 1250 property," or depreciable real property, is 25% to the extent that such gain, known as "unrecaptured section 1250 gains, would have been treated as ordinary income on depreciation recapture if the property were "section 1245 property."
-With respect to distribution is taxable to our non-corporate stockholders as long-term capital gains or unrecaptured section 1250 gains.
+With respect to distributions that we designate as capital gain dividends and any retained capital gain that we are deemed to distribute, we generally may designate whether such a distribution is taxable to our non-corporate stockholders as long-term capital gains or unrecaptured section 1250 gains.
 The IRS has the authority to prescribe, but has not yet prescribed, regulations that would apply a capital gain tax rate of 25% (which is generally higher than the long-term capital gain tax rates for non-corporate taxpayers) to a portion of capital gain realized by a non-corporate stockholder on the sale of REIT stock that would correspond to the REIT's "unrecaptured Section 1250 gain."
 In addition, the characterization of income as capital gain or ordinary income may affect the deductibility of capital losses.
 A non-corporate taxpayer may deduct capital losses not offset by capital gains against its ordinary income only up to a maximum annual amount of \$3,000.
-A non-corporate taxpayer may carry forward unused capital losses only to the extent of capital gains, with unused losses being carried back three years and forward five years.
+A non-corporate taxpayer may carry forward unused capital losses indefinitely.
+A corporate taxpayer must pay tax on its net capital gain at ordinary corporate rates (currently up to 35%).
+A corporate taxpa